pawelHerm/beamJ/BeamJ/README.txt

 http://www.jfree.org/jfreechart/api/javadoc/index.html

 (c) JCommon - version 1.0.0 or later.
-The jar file (version 1.0.17) is included in the AtomicJ distribution.
+The jar file (version 1.0.17) is included in the BeamJ distribution.
 The complete source code for JCommon is available at:

     http://www.jfree.org/jcommon/

 JCommon is licensed under the terms of the GNU Lesser General Public License.

 (d)  FreeHEP Vector Graphics 2.1.1 or later.
 The necessary jar files (version.
-2.1.1.) are included in the AtomicJ distribution.
+2.1.1.) are included in the BeamJ distribution.
 You can obtain the complete source code for FreeHEp Vector graphics from:

 http://java.freehep.org/vectorgraphics/index.html/

 FreeHEP Vector Graphics 2.1.1 is licensed under the terms of the GNU Lesser General Public License.

 (e)  Apache Commons Sanselan 0.97 or higher, available under the  ASF (Apache) License.
 The license can be found at http://www.apache.org/licenses/LICENSE-2.0.
 Sanselan is a library for reading and writing various image formats.
-The necessary jar file is included in the AtomicJ distribution.
+The necessary jar file is included in the BeamJ distribution.
 Complete source code of Sanselan can be found at

 http://commons.apache.org/imaging/

 (f) JAMA version 1.0.2 or higher, a public domain java matrix manipulation library.
-The necessary jar file is included in this distribution of AtomicJ.
+The necessary jar file is included in this distribution of BeamJ.
 The complete source code and list of authors can be found at

 lihttp://math.nist.gov/javanumerics/jama/.